minetest-mods/enhanced_builtin_commands/README.md

 Pull requests and issues are welcome.
 Create a pull request if you want to add more languages.

-This mod works fine, but may have some minimal issues that I haven't noticed.
+This mod is WIP, but works really well, but may have some minimal issues that I haven't noticed.